LuciferUchiha/old.georgerowlands.ch/docs/Programming/Cpp/moveSemantic.md

 }
 ```

-std::move does not actually do any moving it just makes it a rvalue so then teh move constructor is called instead of copy when swapping.

-## Using RValues

-### Copy constructor
+## Copying and moving

 You often want to create copies of other objects (also commonly known as prototypes).
 You need to very careful with what you are doing then especially when you are working with pointers and don't want a shallow copy but a deep copy.
+Instead of creating a copy you can also create a move constructor which moves all the values from object to another.
+You can then also override the assignment operator to either copy or move the data depending on what is on the right side.
+All the move function from the standard library does is make an Rvalue out of an Lvalue.

 ```cpp
 #include <iostream>